Adria-F/Cutscene-Manager/README.md

 Our objective is to get a functional cutscene manager, which allows us to do some actions in sequence (move and activate/deactivate objects) as easy as possible and "outside the program", without coding.

 In order to achieve that, we will try to mimic the cutscene system of Unity, using "blocks" of actions and simulating a timeline.
 The cutscene will be created and readed in an .xml file.

+This is an example of what we will be able to achieve through that cutscene manager

+<iframe width="560" height="315" src="https://www.youtube.com/embed/yK1wXuY7EJc" frameborder="0" allowfullscreen></iframe>

 ### What we have and what we need
 We will use a really basic engine, that grants a system based on diferent modules, each one with a specific task asociated. (input manager, audio manager, render, window, scene, fonts, textures, entity manager and GUI manager).